emissary-ingress/emissary/reference/core/ambassador.md

 # Global Configuration

-Ambassador Edge Stack supports a variety of global configuration options in the `ambassador` module.
+Ambassador Edge Stack supports a variety of global configuration options in the `ambassador Module`.

-## The `ambassador` Module
+## The `ambassador Module`

-If present, the `ambassador` module defines system-wide configuration.
-This module can be applied on any Kubernetes service (the `ambassador` service itself is a common choice). **You may very well not need this module.** The defaults in the `ambassador` module are:
+If present, the `ambassador Module` defines system-wide configuration.
+This module can be applied on any Kubernetes service (the `ambassador` service itself is a common choice). **You may very well not need this module.** The defaults in the `ambassador Module` are:

 ```yaml
 apiVersion: getambassador.io/v2